How to move through Dubai with the local transport

-Rates of Bus an Metro are based on distance, so travelling within the same zone involves the minimum cost, moving between two zones has an average cost, whereas between 3 zones or more have the highest value.
+Rates of Bus and Metro are based on distance, so travelling within the same zone involves the minimum cost.
+Moving between two zones has an average cost, whereas between 3 zones or more have the highest value.

 The Dubai metro is the world’s most extended fully automatic metro network.
-It is modern, efficient, fast, and the mean of transport most used by local and tourist.
-At the moment there are only 2 lines: the red line and the green line.
+It is modern, efficient, fast, and the means of transport for most local and tourist.
+At the moment, there are only 2 lines: the red line and the green line.